tonimelisma/mail/OFFLINE2.md

           minor code quality issue regarding mixed `Boolean` and `Result` types was identified and refactored for clarity and type safety.

-* **Phase 1.B/C/D (Sync Workers & Offline Queuing): SKELETONS IMPLEMENTED, LOGIC PENDING/PARTIALLY
-  ADDRESSED.**
-    * The foundational classes for the sync engine (`SyncEngine`) and all related workers ( `FolderListSyncWorker`, `FolderContentSyncWorker`, `MessageBodyDownloadWorker`, `AttachmentDownloadWorker`, `ActionUploadWorker`) exist and compile.
-    * Basic interactions with DAOs and API services are in place.
-    * However, the core synchronization logic (robust error handling, comprehensive delta sync, etc.) and particularly the **orchestration logic within `SyncEngine`** are not yet fully implemented.
+* **Phase 1.B (SyncEngine Orchestration & Core Sync Enhancement): LARGELY COMPLETED.**
+    * `SyncEngine.kt` has been implemented.
+It orchestrates `FolderListSyncWorker` and, upon its success, triggers `FolderContentSyncWorker` for key folders ("INBOX", "DRAFTS", "SENT").
+      This addresses the critical need for ordered synchronization.
+    * `FolderListSyncWorker.kt` and `FolderContentSyncWorker.kt` have been enhanced.
+      `FolderContentSyncWorker` now includes logic to attempt delta sync if a token is present, falling back to paged sync.
+It also primes `RemoteKeyEntity` for `MessageRemoteMediator`.
+      The previous "basic delta sync check" (time-based) in `FolderContentSyncWorker` was removed in favor of the more robust token-based delta approach.

+* **Phase 1.C (On-Demand and Action-Based Workers): COMPLETED.**
+    * `MessageBodyDownloadWorker.kt` was finalized and now checks if content is already synced before downloading.
+    * `ActionUploadWorker.kt` was finalized.
+Build issues were resolved (KSP, type ambiguities), and it now robustly handles local database updates after successful API calls for mark read/unread, star, move, and send actions.
+Draft creation/update logic was also refined to use server responses for local DB updates.

+* **Phase 2.1 (Delta Sync for Server-Side Deletions - Foundation & Implementation): COMPLETED.**
+    * `DeltaSyncResult.kt` data class created.
+    * `MailApiService.kt` interface updated with `syncFolders(...)` and `syncMessagesForFolder(...)` methods designed for delta synchronization.
+    * **`GmailApiHelper.kt` and `GraphApiHelper.kt` now have fully implemented delta sync logic for `syncFolders` and `syncMessagesForFolder`, utilizing Gmail's `historyId` and Microsoft Graph's `deltaToken` respectively.**
+    * `AccountEntity.kt` updated with `folderListSyncToken`.
+    * `FolderEntity.kt` refactored: `id` is now always a local UUID, `type: String?` removed, `wellKnownType: WellKnownFolderType?` added, `messageListSyncToken` field added.
+An `@Index(value = ["accountId", "remoteId"], unique = true)` was added to prevent duplicate local folders for the same remote folder.
+    * `AppDatabase.kt` version incremented to 13 to reflect schema changes.
+      `fallbackToDestructiveMigration()` is confirmed to be in use, addressing crashes due to schema changes on development builds (app reinstall may be needed for existing builds).
+    * `FolderDao.kt` refactored: `insertOrUpdateFolders` now uses a `@Transaction` and manually checks for existing folders by `accountId` and `remoteId` to update them in place, preserving the local `id` and respecting the unique constraint. `getFolderByWellKnownType` and other methods updated.
+    * `AccountDao.kt`, and `MessageDao.kt` updated with methods to update relevant tokens and to delete entities by a list of remote IDs.
+    * `FolderMappers.kt` updated for new `FolderEntity` structure.
+    * `FolderListSyncWorker.kt` updated to always use UUID for `FolderEntity.id`, correctly map `wellKnownType`, and to perform a full folder refresh, deleting local folders not present in the server response to handle stale data.
+It also processes `deltaData.deletedItemIds`.
+    * `SyncEngine.kt` updated to use `workManager.enqueueUniqueWork` with
+      `ExistingWorkPolicy.KEEP` for `FolderListSyncWorker` to prevent redundant sync runs.
+    * `FolderContentSyncWorker.kt` refactored to utilize these new delta sync structures, including processing deleted item IDs from `DeltaSyncResult`.
+    * UI layer (`Util.kt`, `MailDrawerContent.kt`, `UtilTest.kt`) updated for `WellKnownFolderType`
+      based icon logic.

+* **Architectural Refinement (Well-Known Folders): COMPLETED.**
+    * Implemented a robust strategy for handling well-known folders ("Inbox", "Sent", etc.).
+    * `FolderEntity.id` (local PK) is now always a locally generated UUID.
+    * `FolderEntity.wellKnownType: WellKnownFolderType` (enum) identifies functional folder types.
+    * `FolderDao` uses `wellKnownType` for lookups.
+    * All layers (Data, UI) consistently use this new approach, enhancing provider-agnosticism and data integrity for folder identification.
+    * Database migration uses `fallbackToDestructiveMigration()` for this development phase.

 **Key Technical Debt & Immediate Concerns (Revised):**

-1. **Implement `SyncEngine` for Orchestration (TOP PRIORITY):**
-    * **Problem:** There is no central mechanism (`SyncEngine`) to manage the order and dependencies of synchronization tasks.
-This is the root cause of issues like messages being fetched before their parent folders are synced, leading to empty folder displays (even if crashes are now mitigated).
-    * **Impact:** The app cannot reliably sync data in the correct order, leading to an inconsistent and incomplete offline state.
-    * **Next Steps:** Design and implement `SyncEngine.kt`.
-It must ensure `FolderListSyncWorker` completes for an account before `FolderContentSyncWorker` or `MessageRemoteMediator` attempts to process messages for that account.

-2. **Incomplete Sync Worker Logic (High Priority):**
-    * **Problem:** While workers compile and some have basic API interactions, they lack complete, robust logic for handling all edge cases, comprehensive delta synchronization (especially for deletions), and sophisticated error recovery.
-    * **Impact:** The app cannot yet sync data reliably in the background, queue actions with full resilience, or provide a truly meaningful and up-to-date offline mode.
-    * **Next Steps:** This remains a main body of work.
-Each worker's logic needs to be fully implemented and tested in conjunction with `SyncEngine`.

-3. **Delta Sync for Deletions (High Priority):**
-    * **Problem:** The current sync logic does not adequately account for messages, folders, etc., that have been deleted on the server.
-The local database will not reflect these removals.
-    * **Impact:** The local cache will become stale, showing items that no longer exist, leading to a confusing and broken user experience.
-    * **Next Steps:** Design and implement a strategy for delta sync that explicitly handles deletions from the server.
-This is critical for data integrity.
+1. **Duplicate Folder Issue & Resolution (COMPLETED):**
+    * **Problem:** Folders were appearing duplicated in the UI.
+This was caused by `FolderListSyncWorker` being enqueued multiple times on startup and `FolderEntity` using a local UUID as its primary key without a server-side unique constraint, allowing multiple local entities for the same server folder.
+    * **Impact:** Inconsistent UI, potential for incorrect data association, and violation of data integrity.
+    * **Resolution:**
+        * `SyncEngine` was modified to use `workManager.enqueueUniqueWork` with `ExistingWorkPolicy.KEEP`
+          for `FolderListSyncWorker`, ensuring it only runs once per account even if rapidly enqueued.
+        * `FolderEntity` had a unique index `(@Index(value = ["accountId", "remoteId"], unique = true))`
+          added to enforce that only one local folder entity can exist for a given server folder within an account.
+        * `FolderDao.insertOrUpdateFolders` was refactored into a `@Transaction` method.
+It now queries for an existing folder by `accountId` and `remoteId`.
+If one exists, the existing entity is updated (preserving its local UUID `id`).
+If not, the new folder is inserted.
+        * `FolderListSyncWorker` was updated to always fetch the full list of folders from the API (passing `null` sync token) and then remove any local folders for that account that are not present in the API's response, ensuring stale local folders are deleted.

+2. **Room Database Schema Migration Crash (ADDRESSED):**
+    * **Problem:** The application crashed on initial startup after the unique index was added to `FolderEntity` due to a Room schema change without a specific migration path defined for that version increment.
+    * **Impact:** Users with existing installations on development/test builds would experience a crash, preventing app use.
+    * **Resolution:** The `AppDatabase` version was incremented from 12 to 13.
+The project already uses `.fallbackToDestructiveMigration()` in `DatabaseModule.kt`.
+This means that during development, Room will clear the database if a migration is missing, resolving the crash.
+      For users with older development builds, an app uninstall and reinstall (or clearing app data) was the recommended solution to ensure the new schema is correctly applied.

-4. **Pagination and `MessageRemoteMediator` Verification (Medium Priority):**
+3. **Pagination and `MessageRemoteMediator` Verification (Medium Priority):**
-    * **Problem:** It remains unconfirmed if the `MessageRemoteMediator` correctly loads and displays *all* pages of messages when a user scrolls.
+    * **Problem:** While `FolderContentSyncWorker` now primes `RemoteKeyEntity`, it remains unconfirmed if `MessageRemoteMediator` correctly loads and displays *all* pages of messages when a user scrolls, especially after delta sync operations might reset pagination.
-    * **Impact:** Users may not be able to scroll through their full message history.
+    * **Impact:** Users may not be able to scroll through their full message history seamlessly.
-    * **Next Steps:** After `SyncEngine` ensures folders are present, thoroughly test and verify the pagination mechanism.
+    * **Next Steps:** Thoroughly test and verify the pagination mechanism in conjunction with the new delta sync flows.

 **Original Key Assumptions (Re-evaluated):**

-* The existing Room database schema is largely suitable. `FolderEntity.id` (local PK) correctly uses well-known remote IDs (e.g., "SENT") for Gmail standard folders. **(VALID)**
+* The existing Room database schema is largely suitable. `FolderEntity.id` (local PK) now **always uses a locally generated UUID**.
+The previous strategy of using well-known remote IDs (e.g., " SENT") for Gmail standard folder PKs has been **superseded by the UUID approach combined with a dedicated `wellKnownType: WellKnownFolderType` field** for functional identification. **(UPDATED & VALID)**
 * WorkManager is the chosen framework. **(VALID)**
-* Existing MailApiService implementations are functional. **(VALID)**
+* Existing MailApiService implementations are functional (for non-delta operations). **(VALID)**
 * UI will be made fully reactive. **(ASSUMED, NEEDS VERIFICATION)**
 * Server is the ultimate source of truth. **(VALID)**
-* Server APIs provide mechanisms for delta sync. **(ASSUMED, FULL IMPLEMENTATION PENDING)** This is critical.
+* Server APIs provide mechanisms for delta sync. **(IMPLEMENTED)** This is critical, and API helper work is the next step.

 ## **3\.
 Phased Implementation Plan (Revised & Detailed)**